Student Clubs and Organizations

 Engineering for a Sustainable Society (formerly EWB) is a student initiated university chapter of the national organization, ESS.
 This organization is devoted to implementing low-tech, high-impact, engineering projects as a means of improving the quality of life and environment all over the world.

 - Environmental Resources Engineering (ERE) ClubThursdays (biweekly) at 6:30pm in 432 Baker Lab

 This club familiarizes members with current developments and events in the field of environmental resource engineering.
 There is an emphasis on professional development and enhancing student-student and student-faculty relationships among those in the ERE curriculum.

-- Environmental Studies Student Organization (ESSO)Wednesdays at 5pm in 19 Moon Library
+- Environmental Studies Student Organization (ESSO)Tuesdays at 4:30pm in 213 Marshall Hall

 The purpose of the Environmental Studies Student Organization is to create a common place for Environmental Studies students to discuss environmental issues, as well as our department and major’s progress and successes, and to participate in volunteer community service.
 We bring the members of our major closer together through various events, hands on experiences, and community outreach.
 Our objective is to give all Environmental Studies students a chance to voice their opinions about the major, environmental issues, to have the opportunity to expand their knowledge and experience base, and to facilitate networking connections with the professional realm, namely faculty and staff and neighboring communities.